nham/noats/matroids.md

 *Proof:* If $T$ is independent, $n(T) = 0$.
 For any $S \subseteq T$, $n(S) \leq n(T)$.
 But $n(S) \geq 0$ as well. $\Box$

+A **base** is a maximal independent set.
+A **circuit** is a minimal dependent set.

+**Theorem:** $N$ is independent iff $N$ is contained in a base iff $N$ contains no circuit.

+*Proof:* If $N$ is independent, it's either the biggest independent set containing $N$ in the matroid, or we can find one bigger.
+Repeat this until we find a maximal independent set.
+This terminates eventually because the containing matroid is finite.
+So $N$ is contained in a base.

+If $N$ is contained in a base, then it cannot contain a circuit, because that would imply that a base contains a circuit.
+A base is independent, however, so all subsets are independent (hence they are not circuits).

+If $N$ contains no circuit, then it can't contain a dependent set at all (otherwise we could find a circuit by removing elements until we can't remove any more without making it independent).
+So every subset is independent, and in particular $N$ is independent. $\Box$